CBonnell/lamps-keyusage-crl-validation-clarification/draft-ietf-lamps-keyusage-crl-validation.md

 # Security Considerations

-If a Certification Authority has signed certificates to be used for CRL verification but do not include the `keyUsage` extension in accordance with Section 4.2.1.3 of {{!RFC5280}}, then relying party applications that have implemented the modified verification algorithm as specified in this document will be unable to verify CRLs signed by the CRL issuer in question.
+If a CA has signed certificates to be used for
+CRL verification but do not include the `keyUsage` extension in accordance with {{Section 4.2.1.3 of !RFC5280}}, then relying party applications that have implemented the modified verification algorithm as specified in this document will be unable to verify CRLs signed by the CRL issuer in question.

-It is strongly RECOMMENDED that Certification Authorities include the `keyUsage` extension in certificates to be used for CRL verification to ensure that there are no interoperability issues where updated applications are unable to verify CRLs.
+It is RECOMMENDED that CAs include the
+`keyUsage` extension in certificates to be used for CRL verification to ensure that there are no interoperability issues where updated applications are unable to verify CRLs.